-Clean eating has become one of the popular buzzwords in the nutrition and diet world.
-There has been so much talk recently about eating clean but many of the people I talk to don’t really understand what it means and therefore don’t realize how easy it can be.
-There seems to be quite a bit of confusion about what clean eating really means.
+There has been a lot of talk recently about eating clean but many of the people I talk to don’t really understand what it means and therefore don’t realize how easy it can be.
+There seems to be quite a bit of confusion about what clean eating really is.

 Here are some of the misconceptions about clean eating that I have run across:

 - Clean eating has to be all organic foods